sysintelligent/kubernetes-resilience-guide/downtime-tolerant-kubernetes.md

 ## Quick Start: Production-Ready Resilient Configuration

-For teams starting their resilience journey, here's a comprehensive, production-ready configuration that implements multiple factors:
+For teams starting their resilience journey, here's a minimal, production-ready configuration that implements the essential 12 factors:

 ```yaml
 apiVersion: apps/v1